mckinziebrandon/DeepChatModels/README.md

 * Explore how [personalities of chatbots](https://arxiv.org/pdf/1603.06155.pdf) change when trained on different datasets, and methods for improving speaker consistency.
 * Implement and improve "teacher mode": an interactive chat session where the user can tell the bot how well they're doing, and suggest better responses that the bot can learn from.

+__NOTE__: From here on, the README is somewhat outdated.
+Many additions/improvements have since been made.
+When the project pace starts to slow a bit, I plan on rewriting essentially this whole document.

 ## Brief Overview of Completed Work